Rene-007/atomicDDA/200_standardDDA/README.md

 <div align="center"><img src="/003_media/sphere-50nm_invC_Comparison.jpg" alt="Results for the 50x40x30 rectangular"></div>

 A notable point here is that the time for solving the problem increases by ~6x and ~250x, respectively.
 The reason for this very bad scaling is that inverting a matrix with _NxN_ elements scales with _O(N<sup>3</sup>)_.
-So, when further doubling the number of dipole (spacing 2.0&thinsp;nm) we obtain:
+So, when further doubling the number of dipole (spacing 2.0&thinsp;nm) and solving for the first wavelength we obtain:

     > standardDDA
     Number of dipole: 8144